ruinyourday/ruinyourday/README.md

 - 👋 Hi, I’m Rui
 - 👀 I’m interested in everything JS and interface development in general
-- 🌱 I’m currently learning NodeJs, realtime communication and concurrency
+- 🌱 I’m currently learning NodeJs and realtime communication
 - 💞️ I’m looking to collaborate on anything but crud forms
 - 📫 Reach me out on twitter: @iniestar24 or linkedin: in/rfurtado24